 Let’s change the topic.
 In almost every entrance to the store is a sign: “no shirt, no shoes – no service”.
-In our restaurant we have a similar sign: “after 7pm we require covered shoes”.
-It seems that because it is so hot in Darwin, people would enter the shops or restaurants naked if there was no sign at the door.
+In our restaurant we have a similar sign: “after 7 pm we require covered shoes”.
+It seems that because it is so hot in Darwin, people would enter the shops or restaurants naked if there was no sign at the door…

 Sightseeing the old town in Darwin

 Town Hall was destroyed and only the entrance was preserved.
-Fortunately, the admiralty building has survived which in my opinion is one of most beautiful buildings.
+Fortunately, the admiralty building has survived which in my opinion is one of the most beautiful buildings.
 It was intact despite the fact that it is located only a few hundred meters from the cathedral which was also seriously damaged.

 Darwin – a place to taste the best Asian influenced food

-Darwin control burning to avoid big fires
+Darwin controlled burning to avoid big fires

 #10 Indo Pacific Marine reef exhibition

-In the middle of the pool there was a place where large fish swam and were cleaned by smaller fish.
+In the middle of the pool, there was a place where large fish swam and were cleaned by smaller fish.
 Such a car wash in the fish world.
 We also saw an unusual fish (angler fish) that looks like a fossil, but it was just an appearance.